White-fronted tern: Predators

 As of 2016, the conservation status of white-fronted tern is at risk/in decline.
 Even with a large population, there is a predicted decline in the coming years.
 Numbers are falling due to predation by several introduced mammalian species.
 Adults are attacked and killed by cats, mustelids, ferrets and stoats.
 These same predators will also target the eggs and chicks, while rats and hedgehogs put further pressure on white-fronted tern by going for eggs and chicks exclusively.
 Despite living and breeding in groups with large numbers that are tightly packed together, it seldom offers them any extra protection from the intruding attackers.

 Red-billed gulls and black-backed gulls are the only native species that will prey on white-fronted tern, though they only go for eggs and chicks.
 They often nest near the white-fronted tern, which may be a contributing factor for this behaviour.
 Skuas are also well known to attack them in the air as they return from the sea with fish.
 They will intimidate them while flying until they drop the fish and catch it before losing it to the sea.

 Conservation status

 A recent audit published by the Department of Conservation has given S. striata a New Zealand national conservation status of "At risk, declining".
-While also gaining the regional conservation status of "Regionally Endangered" for the Wellington region.
+It has also gained the regional conservation status of "Regionally Endangered" for the Wellington region.